Leikr GPS Sportswatch Review Facts

 One saving grace is that since the Leikr's release, the company has been committed to coming out with updates to improve the watch's software.

-The device's battery is probably one of its biggest drawbacks.
+is probably one of its biggest drawbacks.
 It only lasts a few hours when in use.
 It's simply not enough to last through the average marathoners race.
 Because of this, it's not really a good watch for most endurance athletes.
 You'll probably end up constantly having to charge it.
 For those who are running shorter distances, a map function is a bit frivolous since training likely won't take you too far from home.

+, and even cadence sensors.
 The watch band can also be swapped out for other options.

 - Tracks various activities (run, bike, etc.)